 Artist Bio

-Helina Ekanem is a British artist, born in London and raised in West Yorkshire, with Nigerian and White British heritage.
+Helina Bassey (b.
+1988) is a British artist, born in London and raised in West Yorkshire, England with Nigerian and White British heritage.
 Her love for drawing and painting began early and evolved alongside a deep connection to nature, identity, and spirituality.
-After briefly studying art in Leeds, Helina moved into roles supporting the charity and creative sectors, working with organisations such as Arts Council England, Yorkshire Contemporary, Impact Hub Bradford and Leeds Community Foundation.
+After studying art in Leeds, she worked across the charity and creative sectors with organisations including Arts Council England and Yorkshire Contemporary.

-In 2020, she launched her freelance career through Etsy, creating illustrations that celebrate Black and Brown women and peaceful, nature-inspired scenes.
-Her travels across Europe and the Caribbean helped shape her artistic voice.
-After going through a personal loss, Helina found healing through marathon running, fundraising and advocacy for grief and mental health issues; experiences that continue to inform the emotional and spiritual depth of her work.
-Her art serves as both sanctuary and expression, offering moments of stillness in a fast-paced world.
+In 2020, she launched her art practice through Etsy, creating illustrations celebrating Black and Brown women and peaceful, nature-inspired scenes.
+Following a period of personal loss, Helina found healing through marathon running, fundraising, and advocacy for grief and mental health — experiences that continue to inform the emotional and spiritual depth of her work.

 studiohelina.contact@gmail.com